Electrochemical Cell Types

-A dry cell battery is an electrochemical cell that we used widely in various electronic gadgets.
+A dry cell battery is an electrochemical cell that we use widely in various electronic gadgets.
 A dry cell battery contains an immobilized paste of electrolyte.

-A zinc-carbon battery is an example of a common dry cell in which a zinc plate is used as a negative electrode and a carbon rod is a positive electrode.
+A zinc carbon battery is an example of a common dry cell in which a zinc plate is used as a negative electrode and a carbon rod is a positive electrode.
 Manganese dioxide (MnO2), ammonium chloride (NH4Cl), and zinc chloride paste are used as an electrolyte.
+Other examples of dry cell batteries that we use widely in our daily lives are,

-An electrolytic and galvanic cell is the two common types of electrochemical cells.
-The main difference between these two cells are given below the table,
+An electrolytic and galvanic cell are the two common types of electrochemical cells.
+The main differences between an electrolytic cell and a galvanic cell are given below in the table,

 Galvanic cell | Electrochemical cell |